wietze/windows-command-line-obfuscation/README.md

   --custom_range 0x??..0x??
 [0x??..0x?? ...]
                         Range to scan
-  --char_offset n       Character position used for insertion and replacement --post_command process_name
+  --char_offset n       Character position used for insertion and replacement --pre_command process_name
+                        Command to run unconditionally before each attempt, piping the result to the stdin --post_command process_name
                         Command to run unconditionally after each attempt (e.g. to clean up) --exit_code_only      Only base success on the exit code (and not the output of the command)